 Third, though it may come as a shock to him, it's possible that your husband is inhibiting your response himself.
 Whether he wants to admit it or not, his attitudes and behavior may be squelching your libido.
 A woman responds more easily and naturally to her husband's advances when she feels loved, valued, respected, secure, and relaxed.
 But if she senses that she's simply being used, her sexual passion almost inevitably dries up.
 The question to ask here is how does your husband relate to you outside the bedroom?
 Does he place your needs and concerns ahead of his own?
 Does he praise you, seek to build your self-image, and make himself available to serve in practical ways?
 If not, he's not only falling short of the biblical instruction to love his wife as Christ loved the church (Ephesians 5:25) – he's also undercutting his own personal interest in healthy, mutually satisfying marital sex.

 If any of this seems to ring true, we'd encourage you and your husband to seek out the help of a trained Christian counselor.
+Call us.
 Focus on the Family's Counseling staff can provide you with referrals to qualified marriage and family therapists in your area who specialize in sexual issues.
 Our counselors would also be more than happy to discuss your feelings with you over the phone.
-You can contact one of them at this number.

 Addressing a Wife's Lack of Sexual Desire: Dr. Michael Sytsma discusses differing levels of sexual desire in marriage and offers suggestions for how to care for each other by working on the issue.